igorknz/mia-3dcnn/README.md

           ...
  ```

 2. Run <code>preprocess_images.py</code>.
-Initially, all the original images will be renamed to xxxx.png, where xxxx is the number of the original image, preceded by zeros, so that the name of the image if formed by 4 algarisms.
-Then, all the images are resized to 224 by 224, and all samples folders will have 64 images.
+Initially, all the original images will be renamed to xxxx.png, where xxxx is the number of the original image, preceded by zeros, so that the name of the image is formed by 4 algarisms.
+Then, all the images are resized to 224x224 pixels, and all samples folders will have 64 images.

 3. Run <code>train_mia_9a.py</code> to run the whole training pipeline.
 Make sure to supply the correct inputs to the parser.